-Funeral Services honoring the life of Mrs. Marion Jean Thompson will be held on Wednesday November 11th at the Mt.
-Zion Missionary Baptist Church located at 47 Eagle St. in Asheville, NC.
-The service will be held at 11am.
-Burial will immediately follow the funeral in the Catawba Memorial Park Cemetery located at 3060 Highway 70 SE, in Hickory, NC.
-Viewing will be held at Avery's Memorial Chapel on Monday from 11am - 7pm and again on Tuesday from 11am - 7pm.
-The funeral will be live streamed on Avery's Memorial Chapel's Facebook page.
+A Funeral Service to honor the life of Mr. Clarence McAfee will be held on Saturday January 22nd, at Tried Stone Missionary Baptist Church at 12pm.
+He will lie in state one hour prior to the service.
+Burial will immediately follow the funeral at Sunset Cemetery.
+Viewing will be held at Avery's Memorial Chapel on Friday January 21st, from 10am - 7pm.
+The funeral service will be live streamed on Avery's Memorial Chapel's Facebook page.

-To send flowers to the family or plant a tree in memory of Marion Jean Thompson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Clarence McAfee, please visit our floral store.